 Celia (Ann Turner - 1989)

-There's an almost comic theme of rabbits in this movie.
-The government considers them vermin to be controlled, most obviously a parallel with the Red Scare playing out in the time of the story, but I also think of the children themselves, multiplying much like the rabbits and running from parents who continually fail to control both their children and each other, let alone themselves.
+There's a comic theme of rabbits in this movie.
+The government considers them vermin to be controlled, most obviously a parallel with the Red Scare playing out in the time of the story, but I also think of the children themselves, multiplying much like the rabbits and running from parents who continually fail in their efforts to control both their children and each other, let alone themselves.
 Celia's own rabbit Murgatroid ends up suffering as a result of Celia wanting to keep it, especially when it gets dragged into war.
-The movie ends in the world of the children, but in a heavily symbolic way that seems to suggest that the insanity of the adult world has made its mark.
+The movie ends in the world of the children, but in a heavily symbolic way that suggests that the insanity of the adult world has made its mark.
 If it seems that I have spoiled too much of the story, not so.
 You should seek out this movie.
-For me it goes straight onto my list of movies about children and childhood.
+It goes straight onto my list of movies about children and childhood.